Blog

 Famous for its unique biodiversity and lush forests, Madagascar has some of the rarest animal and plant species - seventy-five percent of species found on the island do not exist anywhere else in the world.
 Unfortunately, more than 90% of Madagascar’s original forests have been destroyed, impacting not only the plant and animal life, but also the local communities’ ability to live sustainably off the land and sea.

 In 2007, Eden formed a local workforce that began to restore mangrove forests in the Mahajanga area, a province West of Madagascar.
-What started with 200’000 planted trees in the first year of the project, Madagascar has become Eden’s most prolific tree-planting site with more than 407 million trees planted by the end of 2020.
+It started with 200'000 trees planted in the first year of the project and by the end of 2020, more than 407 million trees had been planted.
 Thousands of Madagascans now have consistent employment and can send their children to school, provide food and clothing for dependent family members, and launch innovative microenterprises.

-In the Mahajanga region, we have been planting trees in our very own neon forest since May 2022, the planting area is called «Ankarafantsika 3».
-We are doing the same in the so-called «La Vallee DP» planting site in southern Haiti.
-Here you can find more information and photos of our neon forests.
+In the Mahajanga region, we planted 659'617 trees from May 2022 to December 2024 in our very own neon forest, the planting area is called «Ankarafantsika 3».
+We are doing the same in the «Tudor Creek» planting area in Kenya.
+Find out more about our neon forests here.

 To read more about Eden: People + Planet work and impact, head over to their website.